Joaquim Forn: Imprisonment

 Whilst remaining in prison, Forn contested the 2017 regional election as a Together for Catalonia (JuntsxCat) electoral alliance candidate in the Province of Barcelona and was elected to the Parliament of Catalonia.
 A Christmas crib sent to Forn and Junqueras in prison was returned to its sender Antoni Bargalló smashed and with Viva España scrawled on the box.
 Cuixart, Forn and Sànchez appeared before Supreme Court judge Pablo Llarena on 11 January 2018 to secure release from prison.
 At the hearing Forn testified that, although he did not renounce Catalan independence, he would only seek to achieve this by reforming the Spanish constitution and if the Catalan government sought to achieve independence unilaterally he would resign from Parliament.
 On 12 January 2018, at a separate hearing for Junqueras, Llarena opened the way for the three jailed MPs - Forn, Junqueras and Sànchez - to vote by proxy in the Catalan Parliament.
 When the Catalan Parliament met on 17 January 2018 it allowed the three jailed MPs to vote by proxy, with Turull voting for Forn and Sànchez.
 Forn resigned from Parliament with effect from 24 January 2018 in order to secure his freedom.
 Despite this, on 2 February 2018, Llarena refused Forn's application for release on bail, saying that Forn's refusal to give up support for independence meant that there was a risk that he would re-offend.
 The testimony by Spanish army colonel Diego Pérez de los Cobos, who was in charge of Spanish security forces during the crackdown against the independence referendum, was seen as key to keeping Forn in prison.

 On 7 March 2018 the High Commissioner of the Office of the United Nations High Commissioner for Human Rights reminded Spanish authorities that "pre-trial detention should be considered a measure of last resort" referring to Catalan politicians and activists arrested after the independence referendum.

 On 3 December 2018, he went on a hunger strike, ended on 20 December.
 On 1 February 2019, he was transferred back to a prison in Madrid, expecting trial that started on 12 February.
 The trial ended and was remitted to decision on 12 June 2019.

 On 14 October 2019, he was sentenced to 10 years and six months in prison and disqualification for sedition crime.
 The verdict was delivered by 7 judges at Spain's supreme court, after a 4-month trial that heard from 422 witnesses.

+Pardon

+He was pardoned and released, along with the other 8 jailed Catalonia independence leaders, in June 2021.
+Prime Minister Pedro Sánchez said that he pardoned them because it was the best decision for Spain and Catalonia, but did not overturn their bans from holding public office.